Oulu - Towards The European Capital of Culture 2026!

 City of Oulu’s Urban Strategy 2026

-The City of Oulu’s new urban strategy preparation started in the autumn of 2017.
+Preparation of the City of Oulu’s new urban strategy started in the autumn of 2017.
 The City Council decided on the new strategy in February 2018.

 The strategy goes by the working name Oulu 2026, the same year the City of Oulu aims for the title of European Capital of Culture.

 A Lively Destination

 The City of Oulu is the capital of northern Finland.
 Oulu is Finland’s 5th largest city according to population.
 The city will continue growing and the city centre area is renewed.
 We aim to develop the city centre to be a place where people and comprehensive services come together.

 European Capitals of Culture

 The European Capitals of Culture (ECoC) are the most visible form of the European Union’s cultural support.
-The culture capitals have been named since 1985 and are funded by the Creative Europe Programme.
+The capitals of culture have been named since 1985 and are funded by the Creative Europe Programme.
 The nomination emphasizes the diversity of European cultures and enhances cultural exchange throughout Europe.

 Since 2009, it has been decided to appoint two European cities each year as European Capital of Culture.
-Beginning in 2021 and in addition to the two selected cities, every three years one city from the EU candidate country will be selected.
+Beginning in 2021, and in addition to the two selected cities, one city from an EU candidate country will be selected every three years.
 For the selected city, the event is a large-scale project that links its administration, stakeholders, culture field and public and private financiers together.
 For many cities, being The European Capital of Culture has led to long-lasting positive changes in culture, tourism, co-operation and urban landscape.